tomastefanadrian/Autoencoder-for-Improved-Estimation-of-Channelized-Reservoirs/README.md

-# ChannelModels
+# Autoencoder-for-Improved-Estimation-of-Channelized-Reservoirs

-This repository hold the implementation of the autoencoder used in "Bridging Deep Convolutional Autoencoders and Ensemble Smoothers for Improved Estimation of Channelized Reservoirs".
+This repository hold the implementations of the autoencoders used in "Bridging Deep Convolutional Autoencoders and Ensemble Smoothers for Improved Estimation of Channelized Reservoirs".

 If you use this software (i.e., the autoencoder) please cite the following paper: